MOS6510/AbootHDDConverter/README.md

 **DOSBox HDD File => ABoot Amiga HDD file**

-Usefull if you convert complete hard disk images to/from Amiga.
+Usefull if you want to create hard disk files for your Amiga Bridgeboard on Mac/Windowsd/Linux or to read and modify these files with DOSBox / Bochs.